Candle Cat (CANDLE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Candle Cat Historical Price

-According to the latest data gathered on Candle Cat live price page, the current price of Candle Cat is 0USD.
-The circulating supply of Candle Cat(CANDLE) is 193.35M CANDLE , giving it a market capitalization of $155.47K.
+According to the latest data gathered on Candle Cat live price page, the current price of Candle Cat is 0.00082314USD.
+The circulating supply of Candle Cat(CANDLE) is 193.35M CANDLE , giving it a market capitalization of $159.15K.

 The Candle Cat Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CANDLE based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.